1. Online Payments Services Agreement

 b) Australia Post’s agreement with NAB for the provision of card acquiring services is terminated for any reason.

-Australia Post will notify You reasonably promptly after any termination under this clause.
+Australia Post will endeavour to notify You reasonably promptly after any termination under this clause.

-17.7 You authorise NAB to disclose to any Card Scheme advice of termination of this Agreement or the provision of Card Acquiring Services under it and the reasons for the termination.
-You acknowledge that the information concerning termination of this Agreement then becomes available to any member of the Card Schemes.
+17.7 You authorise NAB to disclose to any Card Scheme advice of termination of the agreement between the parties in respect of these Terms and Conditions or the provision of Card Acquiring Services under it and the reasons for the termination.
+You acknowledge that the information concerning termination of the agreement between the parties in respect of these Terms and Conditions then becomes available to any member of the Card Schemes.
 This information, available to any member of the Card Schemes, may be used in assessing subsequent applications for merchant facilities.

-18.1 You must pay Australia Post the fees for the Services and other services provided under this Agreement as set out in Schedule 3.
+18.1 You must pay Australia Post the Fees for the Services initially in the amounts set out in the Online Portal.

-18.3 Australia Post may deduct fees from any settlement payments under clause 11.6.
-Otherwise, You must pay any fees within 30 days of being invoiced by Australia Post.
+18.2 Australia Post may deduct Fees from any settlement payments under clause 11.6.
+Otherwise, You must pay any Fees within 30 days of being invoiced by Australia Post.

-19.2 Unless specified otherwise, all amounts payable under this Agreement are inclusive of GST.
-Australia Post agrees that, to the extent it makes a taxable supply under this Agreement, it shall issue a tax invoice to You.
+19.2 Unless specified otherwise, all amounts payable under these Terms and Conditions are inclusive of GST.
+Australia Post agrees that, to the extent it makes a taxable supply under these Terms and Conditions, it will issue a tax invoice to You.

-19.3 If, after the start of this Agreement, the GST rate changes and results in an increased GST liability for Australia Post in respect of any taxable supply made under this Agreement, Australia Post may request You to immediately pay Australia Post an amount equivalent to the increased GST liability.
-If Australia Post makes a request under this clause, an amount equivalent to the increased GST liability will become immediately due and payable by You to Australia Post.
+19.3 If, after the start of the agreement between the parties in respect of these Terms and Conditions, the GST rate changes and results in an increased GST liability for Australia Post in respect of any taxable supply made under these Terms and Conditions, Australia Post may request You to immediately pay Australia Post an amount equivalent to the increased GST liability.
+If Australia Post makes a request under this clause, You must immediately Australia Post an amount equivalent to the increased GST liability.

-19.4 If a supply made under this Agreement is treated by the parties as not subject to GST but the supply is, or becomes, a taxable supply, Australia Post may charge and recover from You, in addition to any other consideration paid or payable, an amount equivalent to the GST payable on that taxable supply.
+19.4 If a supply made under these Terms and Conditions is treated by the parties as not subject to GST but the supply is, or becomes, a taxable supply, Australia Post may charge and recover from You, in addition to any other consideration paid or payable, an amount equivalent to the GST payable on that taxable supply.

-19.5 If, in relation to a supply made under this Agreement, an adjustment event occurs that gives rise to an adjustment, the price of that supply (including any applicable GST) will be adjusted accordingly and, where necessary a payment will be made to reflect that adjustment.
+19.5 If, in relation to a supply made under these Terms and Conditions, an adjustment event occurs that gives rise to an adjustment, the price of that supply (including any applicable GST) will be adjusted accordingly and, where necessary a payment will be made to reflect that adjustment.
 As a precondition to Australia Post paying any amount to You in respect of an adjustment, You must issue a compliant adjustment note.

-19.7 Any non-monetary consideration given under this Agreement is GST-inclusive, unless otherwise specified.
-If non-monetary consideration is given for a taxable supply under this Agreement, and the GST-inclusive market value of that consideration is not clearly identifiable, Australia Post and You must discuss and mutually agree on the GST-inclusive market value of that non-monetary consideration using Goods and Services Tax Ruling GSTR 2001/6 as a guide.
+19.7 Any non-monetary consideration given under these Terms and Conditions is GST-inclusive, unless otherwise specified.
+If non-monetary consideration is given for a taxable supply under these Terms and Conditions, and the GST-inclusive market value of that consideration is not clearly identifiable, Australia Post and You must discuss and mutually agree on the GST-inclusive market value of that non-monetary consideration using Goods and Services Tax Ruling GSTR 2001/6 as a guide.

-You may not assign or charge Your rights under this Agreement without Our prior written consent (which will note be unreasonably withheld).
+20.1 You may not assign or charge Your rights under these Terms and Conditions without Our prior written consent.

 21 AUSTRALIAN DOMICILE REQUIREMENTS

-You acknowledge that We may only provide services to You under this Agreement where You:
+a) You acknowledge that We may only provide services to You under these Terms and Conditions where You:

-c) have a local address in Australia for correspondence and acceptance of judicial process, other than a post-office box or mail-forwarding address; and
+iii) have a local address in Australia for correspondence and acceptance of judicial process, other than a post-office box or mail-forwarding address;

-e) satisfy any other domesticity requirements imposed by card schemes from time to time.
+v) satisfy any other domesticity requirements imposed by Card Schemes from time to time.

-In addition to any other right to terminate or suspend the services, We may immediately cease to accept transactions under this Agreement where You fail to satisfy the above requirements.
-We will provide you with prior written notice of this where it is reasonable in the circumstances to do so.
-In all other circumstances, we will promptly notify you after we have ceased to accept transactions under this agreement.
+b) In addition to any other right to terminate or suspend the services, We may immediately cease to accept Transactions under these Terms and Conditions where You fail to satisfy the above requirements.

 a) to any employee, service provider or Related Body Corporate who needs to know such information for the performance of their respective duties, who is aware the information is confidential and who is bound to treat it as such;